YNDmitry/publish-test/README.md

 ## Step 6: Preparing for Publication

 Before publishing, make sure you are logged into your account on the corresponding site.
+Also remove dist folder from .gitignore

 ## Step 7: Building the Project